Six Nations France 13-15 Ireland – Sexton "miracle kick" gives French just desserts - Rugby World

 France 13-15 Ireland

-How ironic that on a day when World Rugby was again seen to be addressing the running sore that is squint scrum feeds, a potentially more crooked practice appeared to rear its head.
+On a day when World Rugby was again seen to be addressing the running sore that is squint scrum feeds, a potentially more dubious practice appeared to rear its head.

 Two young French half-backs, Matthieu Jalibert and replacement Antoine Dupont, both left the field with knee injuries that were classified as Head Injury Assessments.
-In the first instance, it bought extra time for France as they weighed up whether Jalibert would recover from his damaged knee (he didn’t); in the second instance, with France protecting a one-point lead, it enabled them to bring experienced scrum-half Maxime Machenaud back on for the closing minutes instead of being forced into a difficult reshuffle.
+In the first instance, it bought extra time for France as they weighed up whether Jalibert would recover and be able to return (he didn’t); in the second instance, with France protecting a one-point lead, it enabled them to bring experienced scrum-half Maxime Machenaud back on for the closing minutes instead of being forced into a difficult reshuffle.

 Referee Nigel Owens was at pains to clarify that Dupont was being removed because the independent match doctor was instructing that an HIA was needed.
 The scepticism of players like Ireland fly-half Johnny Sexton was plain to see.